 A warm welcome to Haveley Hey.
 Please find below useful information about our school.

 Our Behaviour Policy is given to new parents and carers at the point of admission for their children and our Attendance Policy is issued annually.
-If you would like another copy of either please see Mrs Lewis on the main desk.
+If you would like another copy of either please see Mrs Lewis at the school office.

-Other policies can be found in the Parents - Policies tab of our school website.
+Other policies can be found in the 'About Us' - 'Policies' tab of our school website.

 We hold a Breakfast Club each school day from 8.00 am.
 Your child must arrive by 8.30 am to ensure they get a breakfast.
-Breakfast club is partially funded by Pupil Premium and a small charge of 30p per day per child.
-It also receives food donations from 'Magic Breakfast and The Airport'.
+Breakfast club is partially funded by Pupil Premium and a small charge of 50p per day per child.
+It also receives food donations from 'National Breakfast Programme'.

-Milk for all children in Nursery, Reception and Key Stage 1 is provided by school and is paid for as part of our Pupil Premium – there is no charge to parents for this milk.
+Milk for all children in Nursery, Reception and Key Stage 1 is provided daily in school – there is no charge to parents for this milk.

 For all Key Stage 2 children who would like to have milk, an order is placed along with payment (currently £7.00 per term) to Mrs Lewis at the school office at the beginning of each term.
 This is still excellent value and a great way for your child to start each school day!

 Our uniform is black or grey trousers / skirt with a white polo shirt.
 The school sweatshirt can be bought from the school office.
 From Nursery to Year 5 the children wear a purple sweatshirt and in Year 6 it is royal blue.

 Children entering into Reception will receive a free school sweatshirt and book bag.